Focal Length: 24mm

 (specs courtesy of MIT)

-I purchased this mint 1973 Canon 24mm FD lens from an ebay seller out of Japan.
+I purchased this mint 1973 Canon 24mm FD lens from an eBay seller out of Japan.
 The lens arrived at my home in Canada in less than 10 days and was exactly as advertised.
 A great ebay purchase!
 The S.S.C. stands for Super Spectra Coating, simply a type of treatment applied to the glass elements.
 Google it if you want to learn more about it.
+The lens hood was a separate eBay purchase also out of Japan.
+I first purchased a lens hood from another eBay seller out of Belgium and waited almost 2 months but I never received it.
+That seller was very kind and did a reimbursement.
+In the end it worked out well for me because this purchase out of Japan was almost 50% the cost of the first failed transaction.

 On my Fujifilm XT2, this prime 24mm focal length gives me what I don’t currently have in my Fujifilm glass collection … a prime lens with an effective focal length of approximately 35mm.
 When I work weddings, my Fujifilm 16mm/1.4 and 35mm/1.4 (24mm and 50mm effective focal lengths) are the prime lenses I use consistently and they are stunning performers.
 But for my own casual use, I wanted the popular 35mm length and what better way to do it then spend 1/4 the money of a new lens on a great manual focus classic.
 With the focus peeking features of the XT2 via the EVF, manual focus lenses are fun to use!
 It reminds me of driving a standard automobile after having driven an automatic for many years.
 I feel more engaged in the processes and it simply is more fun.